Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 > ... t generations before?

-Can you compute the probability of these two simulation outputs?

 >**Question 4: Simulating genetic data along the tree**
 >
 > Among your simulated trees, chose a relatively simple one that has coalesced to the MRCA.